SnubStumpy2007/ReadMe-Generator/created-README.md

 ---
 ## About

-  I want to generate a readme for a school project
+  I want to generate a readme and link to my github

 ---

 ## User Story

-I want to generate a readme for a school project
+I want to generate a readme and link to my github
 ---

 ## Acceptance Criteria